 From the above review, it can be summarized that the main reason of setting of an institutional digital repository in any institute is to collect, organise, preserve and make it readily available to wider audience the local content of its parent institutions.
 These will often enhance research, author visibility, and digital preservation and prompt access to genuine research report of scholars across the globe irrespective of geographical location.
-Virtually all the local content emanating in Nigerian institutional digital repository.
-Digitisation, which is seen as the first step in establishing institutional digital repository.
+Virtually all the local content emanating in Nigerian institutions are not borne digital hence, the need for digitisation, which is seen as the first step in establishing institutional digital repository.
 Digitisation in its simplest sense is an act of converting non-digital materials into digital format.
 Digitisation of local content in a library is of paramount value, especially grey literature; these literatures usually formed electronic local content and often found in intuitional digital resources i.e. journal articles, book sections and chapters, thesis and dissertations, datasets, patents, conference and workshop papers etc.